-As I have said nothing particularly in this work respecting the great battle of Armageddon, as hinted at in Rev. 16, 16, "And he gathered them together into a place, called, in the Hebrew tongue, Armageddon"-I will just observe, that it will probably consist of an universal civil war, occasioned by the diffusion of republican politics.
-The charms of popular government have smited from the face of America as from the face of an angel, and filled many countries with an unextinguishable desire to shake off all monarchical authority.
-Two vast parties already exist, and their interests consist in the one upholding the fancied rights of kings, while the other more righteously aims at revolution-which will not be brought about but by the pouring out of blood.
-The word "Armageddon" or "chormalgedehon," signifies a great destruction of armies gathered together for battle; and when it shall be fought, it is not unreasonable to suppose truth will be the victor, when the subject shall be for ever at rest.
+As I have said nothing particularly in this work respecting the great battle of Armageddon, as hinted at in Rev. 16, 16, "Ar he gathered them together into a place, called, in the Hebr tongue, Armageddon"-I will just observe, that it will probal consist of an universal civil want occasioned by the diffusion of r publican politics.
+The charms of popular government have smi led from the face of America as from the face of an angel, an filled many countries with an unextinguishable desire to shake a all monarchical authority.
+Two vast parties already exist. an their interests consist in the one upholding the fancied rights kings, while the other more righteously aims at revolution-whi will not be brought about but by the pouring out of blood.
+T word "Armageddon" or "chormahgedehon," signifies a gre destruction of armies gathered together for battle : and when shall be fought, it is not unreasonable to suppose truth will be t victor, when the subject shall be for ever at rest.

-There are some however, who believe that this great battle will be realized not many years hence, occasioned by a collision of religious sectarian interests.
-But the present charitable conduct of the different churches toward each other, argues a vastly different consequence.
-Others suppose that infidelity under various forms of profession, will league together for the destruction of all real Christianity;-this is even possible, and while civil war on the subject of government may be prosecuting, infidelity may then endeavour a destruction of religion.
-See Appendix, page 406.
+There are some however, who believe that this great battle be realized not many years hence, occasioned by a collision religious sectarian interests.
+But the present charitable conduof the different churches toward each other, argues a vastly d ferent consequence.
+Others suppose that infidelity under varia forms of profession, will league together for the destruction of real Christianity;-this is even possible, and while civil war the subject of government may be prosecuting, infidelity m then andeayour a destruction of religion.
+See Appendix, pos-406.